ymzayek/EBRAINS-Connectivity-Analysis/README.md

 # EBRAINS Connectivity Analysis

-This repository holds code to demo how to run a connectivity analysis pipeline using [EBRAINS](https://ebrains.eu/) and [Nilearn](http://nilearn.github.io/index.html).
+This repository holds code to demo how to run a connectivity analysis pipeline with [EBRAINS](https://ebrains.eu/) atlases using [siibra-python](https://siibra-python.readthedocs.io) and [Nilearn](http://nilearn.github.io/index.html).

 ## Requirements

 - Python >= 3.6
 - Nilearn >= 0.8.0
-- Siibra >= 0.3a25
+- Siibra >= 0.4a33

 ### Nilearn